To some, the Christmas season could be the saddest part of the year.

 So here are tips that might help in bringing more peace of mind and peace on Earth this season:

-2. Learn to say no. It is not a sin to do so.
-Although, to many Pinoys, this is a lifetime work in progress, and the work is usually put on hold during the Christmas season.
-Pasko naman, pagbigyan na,” “Ngayon lang naman,” are how we justify the compromises we later regret making.
-The next thing we know, our energy is drained and we blame the people around us for zapping this precious energy.
+- Learn to say no. It is not a sin to do so.
+To many Pinoys, saying no is a lifetime work in progress and the work is usually put on hold during the Christmas season.
+“Pasko naman, pagbigyan na,” or “Ngayon lang naman ito,” are how we justify compromises we later regret making.
+The next thing we know, we are exhausted physically, psychologically, and financially.
 It is okay to say no, but remember to say it nicely.

 About the Author: